realbigplugins/client-dash/readme.txt

 * Removes default WordPress dashboard widgets.
 * Removes WP logo and menu from toolbar.
 * Adds dashboard widgets for each new submenu page.

+== Upgrade Notice ==

+= 1.1 =

+* Added admin options for displaying dashboard widgets
+* Removed bbPress and Woocommerce dashboard widgets
+* Hide screen options and help pulldowns from dashboard
+* Other fixes and general improvements